videosdk-live/videosdk-docs/docs/guide/video-and-audio-calling-api-sdk/react-native-ios-sdk.md

   pod 'react-native-webrtc', :path => '../node_modules/@videosdk.live/react-native-webrtc'
 ```

-### Step 6: Change platform field of podfile to 11.0 or above it
+### Step 6: Change platform field of podfile to 12.0 or above it

-You have change platform field of podfile to 11.0 or above it, as react-native-webrtc doesn’t support IOS < 11 platform :ios, ‘11.0’
+You have change platform field of podfile to 12.0 or above it, as react-native-webrtc doesn’t support iOS < 12 platform :ios, ‘12.0’

 ### Step 7: Install pods